Zoom fatigue: Psychological

-In a video call, minds are together, but bodies are not; this cognitive dissonance causes conflictual feelings which are exhausting.
-This conflict is due to the fact that users are connected virtually but they do not share the same space physically.
-Gianpiero Petriglieri, an associate professor with INSEAD, suggests Zoom fatigue comes about as a result of people having to pay more attention to non-verbal cues such as pitch and tone of voice, facial expressions and body language, a process that requires the mind to work much harder than it would need to in a face-to-face setting.
-Participants use high levels of cognitive energy in order to recognize non-verbal cues which are difficult to visualize because the environment is not shared.
-In addition, the short delay experienced when relaying video calls also creates a negative impression of others, even if it is minimal, it makes people perceiving the responder as less friendly and focused.
-Moreover, while in face-to-face communication silence gives natural rhythm to the conversation, in a video call the silence generates anxiety.
+In a video call, minds are together, but bodies are not; this cognitive dissonance causes conflicted feelings which are exhausting.

 Marissa Shuffler, an associate professor at Clemson University, argues that people have a greater awareness of being watched when on camera, and can feel a greater sense of self-awareness by seeing their own image: "When you're on a video conference, you know everybody's looking at you; you are on stage, so there comes the social pressure and feeling like you need to perform.
 Being performative is nerve-wracking and more stressful".
 The human brain perceives threat from the presence of an enlarged face in private spaces such as the home.

 Contextual

-The emergence of Zoom fatigue is associated with COVID-19 pandemic that together with the limitation of social contacts have led people to change their habits.
-The inability to cope with the new technologies is called Technostress.
+The emergence of Zoom fatigue is associated with the COVID-19 pandemic, which together with limitations on social contact, has led people to change their habits.
+The inability to cope with the new technologies is called technostress.
 Indeed, the digital divide theory highlights that there are global differences in the access and use of digital technologies.
 For example, distance education is more difficult for students located in rural areas where connection problems are frequent.
 For all these reasons, during online live sessions, it has been challenging to maintain a good level of concentration and keep high rates of cognitive energy.

-Consequences

-The most relevant consequences of Zoom fatigue that need to be pointed out are physical and emotional.